histoire-dev/histoire/docs/guide/docs.md

 # Documentation

-Histoire let you write markdown documentation for your stories.
+Histoire lets you write markdown documentation for your stories.
 You just have to use the `docs` tag in your story file.

 ```vue{5-9}
 <template>